 The occurrence of bird flu at a large-scale poultry producer like Cal-Maine Foods underscores the vulnerability of the industry to infectious diseases.
 Poultry farms often house a large number of birds in close proximity, creating ideal conditions for the spread of diseases.
 The recent outbreak highlights the urgent need for improved biosecurity measures and disease prevention strategies within the poultry industry.

 The public health risks associated with bird flu outbreaks are relatively low.
 The Centers for Disease Control and Prevention (CDC) state that the virus typically does not transmit easily between humans.
-However, the emergence of a human case in Texas raises concerns about the potential for the virus to mutate and become more transmissible.
+However, the emergence of a human case in Texas raises concerns regarding the potential for the virus to mutate and become more transmissible.

 Furthermore, the bird flu outbreak among chickens and the subsequent infections in dairy cows suggest that the virus has the ability to cross species barriers.
 This highlights the need for increased surveillance and monitoring of both poultry and livestock populations to promptly detect and respond to any potential disease outbreaks.